sagemath/trac_to_gh/Issue 9574.md

 # Issue 9574: Ignore zope-testrunner in the scripts repository

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9574

 Original creator: mpatel